mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 For Flask, I use ordinary python libraries: SQLAlchemy, redis-py, etc. For Tornado I have to use asynchronous alternatives or use thread pool to execute long-running synchronous functions to prevent blocking its ioloop.

+There are two commands in my *manage.py*: one to start Web application and another one to start Tornado-based realtime portion.

 Lets check few use cases.